certego/ransomware_decryptors/FTdecryptor/README.md

 # FTdecryptor

-Following some real episodes of cleartext body intercepted through some surcata signatures, I developed this simple script to easily decrypt data encrypted with FTCODE.
+Following some real episodes of plain text body intercepted through some surcata signatures, I developed this simple script to easily decrypt data encrypted with FTCODE.

 *NB this script is in beta version and the author assumes no responsibility for any damage caused by the latter.*